bvalot/pyMLST/README.md

 positional arguments:
-  genome                Genome of the strain database              Sqlite database to stock MLST
+  genome                Genome of the strain database              Sqlite database to store MLST

 optional arguments:
   -h, --help            show this help message and exit